What We Believe

 Roman Catholicism is a religious tradition that has had a major impact on the world through its history, theology, artistic culture, philosophy, and institutions.
 The Catholic Church, both as a formalized institution and as a historical body of believers, has developed various approaches to understanding God, the experience of faith, the tangible world, and the nature and meaning of human existence.

-Loyola University Chicago’s Catholic studies minor allows students to explore the religious tradition that serves as Loyola’s foundation.
+Loyola University Chicago’s Catholic Studies Minor, created in 2009, allows students to explore the religious tradition that serves as Loyola’s foundation.
 True to its Jesuit background, Loyola is a home for all faiths, and students from all cultural and religious backgrounds are welcome to study Catholicism’s rich intellectual and artistic heritage.